byCRXHIT/Ticketer-updated/README.md

 - `npm start`
 - Now invite the bot using the invite in the .env file. **Note: Change the "APPLICATION_ID" in the link to your Bot ID!**
 - Your bot should now be ready to go!

+## Known Issues:
+- Reasons are buggy - only 1 of many setted reasonw will work.